Net-ng/kansha/README.rst

 Kansha is a web application to manage and share collaborative pinboards.

-Kansha works with Firefox, Chrome, Internet Explorer 9 and above, Safari 7 and above, with the mouse.
-Kansha is currently not compatible with touch devices.
+Kansha works with Firefox, Chrome, Internet Explorer 9 and above, Safari 7 and above.

 Quickstart